fernandoeick/demo-project/README.md

 - `generate_load.sh`: will emulate a high traffic in the cluster to force the pods to scale according the metrics defined in the `hpa.yaml`
 - `shutdown_app.sh`: stop and remove all containers to clean all the trash generated from multiple executions

-## Execution Order
+## How to Run It?
-To make everything available locally execute the following commands in this strict order:
+To make everything up and available, execute the following three commands:

-In the terraform folder:
+1. In the terraform folder:
 - Navigate to: `envs/sandbox`
-- Execute: `terragrunt init`, then `terragrunt plan` and finally `terragrunt apply`
+- Execute: `terragrunt init`, then `terragrunt plan` and finally `terragrunt apply`\
+- Make sure the S3 bucket described in the requirements already exists
 - It will make a EKS cluster available in the AWS.
 This code takes around ~10 to ~15 minutes to finish
+- Save the `cluster_endpoint` printed in the output for later usage

-In the scripts folder:
+2. In the scripts folder:
 - Execute: `./scripts/build_and_deploy_image.sh`
 - It will generate the docker image and will upload it to the registry
+- Before you run: Make sure to replace the docker registry and repository information as described in the requirements

-Still in the scripts folder:
+3. Still in the scripts folder:
 - Execute: `./creates_k8s_resources.sh`
 - It will create all the kubernetes components in the eks cluster previous provisioned
 - It will make the webapp available in your localhost in the port 8080 by doing a port-forward of the service
+- Before you run: configure your `kubectl context` using the cluster endpoint

-If you have a Jenkins instance runnning:
+Bonus: If you have a Jenkins instance runnning:
-- You can create a Jenkins pipeline with the Jenkinsfile available in the `app`folder
+- You can create a Jenkins pipeline with the Jenkinsfile available in the `app` folder
 - The Jenkins pipeline will automate all the build and deploy steps
-- Terraform should run prior the Jenkins pipeline anyway
+- Terraform should run prior the Jenkins pipeline

-## Improvements
-We need to make the docker registry easier to maintain.
-Currently, the registry and the repository information are defined in three or four different locations in the code.
-To replace the current registry and repository we need to find and change all occurrences in the code.